-University College London (UCL) is the sponsor for this study, based in United Kingdom.
-UCL will be using information from you and your medical records, obtained from hospital and, GP records, to undertake this study and will act as data controller for this study.
+As such, UCL will be using information from you and your medical records, obtained from hospital and, GP records, to undertake this study and will act as data controller for this study.

 UCL will be responsible for looking after your information and using it properly.
 UCL will keep identifiable information about you for a minimum of 25 years after the study has finished.